MDMA (Ecstasy/Molly) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Muscle stiffness

-For those who choose to attend drug and alcohol rehab for MDMA addiction, programs that last 90 days or longer are recommended for lasting and more positive treatment results.
+For those who choose to attend ecstasy rehab after completing ecstasy detox, programs that last 90 days or longer are recommended for lasting and more positive treatment results.
 30-day programs simply don’t provide enough time to learn and practice the skills and tools needed to maintain sobriety long-term.

-Long-term rehab assists addicted individuals and helps them adapt to a life of sobriety by providing coping strategies, life skills, and behavioral therapy to modify negative attitudes, behaviors, and beliefs that contributed to the addiction.
+After ecstasy withdrawal and detox, long-term ecstasy rehab helps addicted individuals adapt to a life of sobriety.
+It provides coping strategies, life skills, and behavioral therapy to modify negative attitudes, behaviors, and beliefs that contributed to the addiction.

-Drug and alcohol rehab programs will vary in cost but there are several ways to pay for treatment.
+Ecstasy rehab programs will vary in cost but there are several ways to pay for treatment.
 Medical insurance and Employee Assistance Programs (EAP) may help cover some of the cost of drug rehab.
 Clients may also choose to take out a personal loan to finance the cost of addiction treatment.
-Or, if the client is able, he or she may prefer to pay for treatment out-of-pocket.
+Or, if the client is able, he or she may prefer to pay for ecstasy treatment out-of-pocket.

 Sober living homes provide a transitional living environment for individuals who have recently completed a drug and alcohol rehab program or who have recently relapsed and would like to have continued support to get back on track.

 Transitional housing programs require that residents adhere to their sober living community rules and maintain a substance-free lifestyle and living space.
 Programs include recovery support services like personal monitoring, coaching, and drug and alcohol testing for a structured living situation that prepares residents for independent sober life on their own.